smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 > Sensitive data MUST NOT be exposed in things like exception messages or log output.
 Application of this trait SHOULD NOT affect wire logging (i.e., logging of all data transmitted to and from servers or clients).

-This RFC is concerned with solving the problem of honouring this specification.
+This RFC is concerned with solving the problem of honouring this specification in the context of logging.

 Progress has been made towards this goal in the form of the [Sensitive Trait PR](https://github.com/awslabs/smithy-rs/pull/229), which uses code generation to remove sensitive fields from `Debug` implementations.

 The problem remains open due to the existence of HTTP binding traits and a lack of clearly defined user guidelines which customers may follow to honour the specification.

+This RFC proposes:

-This RFC proposes that a new logging middleware is generated and applied to each `OperationHandler` `Service`, and internal and external developer guidelines on how to avoid violating the specification.
+- A new logging middleware is generated and applied to each `OperationHandler` `Service`.
+- Internal and external developer guidelines are provided on how to avoid violating the specification.

 ## Terminology

 - **Model**: A [Smithy Model](https://awslabs.github.io/smithy/1.0/spec/core/model.html), usually pertaining to the one in use by the customer.
-- **Runtime crate**: A crate existing within the `rust-runtime/` folder, used to implement shared functionalities that do not have to be code-generated.
+- **Runtime crate**: A crate existing within the `rust-runtime` folder, used to implement shared functionalities that do not have to be code-generated.
 - **Service**: The [tower::Service](https://docs.rs/tower-service/latest/tower_service/trait.Service.html) trait.
 The lowest level of abstraction we deal with when making HTTP requests.
 Services act directly on data to transform and modify that data.
 A Service is what eventually turns a request into a response.
 - **Middleware**: Broadly speaking, middleware modify requests and responses.
-Concretely, these are represented as a [tower](https://github.com/tower-rs/tower) [Layer](https://docs.rs/tower/latest/tower/layer/trait.Layer.html)/`Service` wrapping an inner `Service`.
+Concretely, these are exist as implementations of [Layer](https://docs.rs/tower/latest/tower/layer/trait.Layer.html)/a `Service` wrapping an inner `Service`.
-- **Potentially sensitive**: Data that _could_ be bound to a sensitive field of a structure, for example [HTTP Binding Traits](#http-binding-traits).
+- **Potentially sensitive**: Data that _could_ be bound to a sensitive field of a structure, for example via the [HTTP Binding Traits](#http-binding-traits).

 ## Background